Wednesday, November 22, 2017

 Himeji to Tokyo.
 11:06 – 14:40.

 The cost of these last days’ travel would be over $300 each without the JR Pass.
 At a rough estimate, we will have had almost $700 in value out of our JR pass by the time we get back to Tokyo, for an outlay of just under $500.
 And we still have a full day around Tokyo and a trip out to Narita to add on.
+(NOTE: In 2022 the price of JR Passes increased by 70%.
+Careful consideration should be given to the value of the full JR Pass.
+There is an online calculator to help with cost comparisons.
+Be careful to include the cost of making reservations without a pass, as this fee is often almost as much as the ticket itself.
+This reservation fee is covered by the JR Passes, but it must be considered in any cost comparison.)

 This change of plans allowed us to book some more reasonably-priced hotels, but we still had to pay more than $200 for a night in Himeji, well above our usual $60 - $100 range.
+(2024, now we budget $75 - $150.)

 Speaking of money, another smooth segue, we are running short of cash.
 We have no concerns about carrying large amounts of cash in Japan.
 On this trip we brought about 8,000 Yen, $1,000AUD for a two week trip.
 All our hotels are pre-paid as we book them online and our transport costs are mostly covered by the JR Pass, except for metro travel in Tokyo where we use the Suica card (still getting to that).

 Unlike most other Asian countries, cash withdrawals from ATMs in Japan cannot be made from just any machine.
 Japan Post is one source we understand, though we have never tried there.
 There are a few banks as well.
 But why spend time searching out a particular bank, or trying to find a post office when 7-Eleven store ATMs do the job and they are everywhere!
 7-Eleven ATMs have no fees, but your domestic bank will charge.
 They are, usually, flat rate, so take out large rather than small amounts.
 Any cash left over can be exchanged back home.
 If you do wish to use credit cards where they are accepted, for Australians, we recommend the 28 Degree Mastercard, which has no transaction fees and their foreign exchange rates are very reasonable.
+(More recently we have used the Wise Card.
+This card is well accepted around the world.
+It can be topped up from your bank account and funds can be moved from currency to currency as required.
+The exchange rate used is the best around.)

 A last note on currency.
 Please don’t try to travel in Japan using US$ or Euros.
 Except for shops in the larger airports and flash hotels, nobody will accept them.
 Banks and currency exchanges will take them of course, but our experience is that the best rates for cash exchanges are found at home.
 We once exchanged AUD100 at a bank in Sendai and lost about 20% on the transaction.
 Having said all this, nothing beats a good old $100US tucked away somewhere as a last ditch saver for when things go pear-shaped.